 Introduces art from prehistoric times to the present day.
 Describes architectural styles, sculpture, photography, printmaking, and painting techniques.
+Highlights major artists and key contributions from global and Western culture.
+Covers content chronologically and/or thematically.
+This is a Passport and UCGS transfer course.

-ART 101 - History & Appreciation of Art I
+ART 101 - History of Art: Prehistoric to Gothic